 These groups have been unfairly impacted by COVID-19.
-Lockdowns, implications on their health and ability to be physically active, plus effects on our economy have affected these groups more than others.
-This has also amplified longstanding inequalities in activity levels.
+Lockdowns, implications for their health and their ability to be physically active, plus effects on our economy have affected these groups more than others.
+This has amplified longstanding inequalities in activity levels.

-This funding will prevent the gaps that exist between these priority groups and the general population from widening further.
+This funding will prevent the gaps that exists between these priority groups and the general population from widening further.

-To find out more about the targeted groups, click here.
+To find out more about the targeted groups, visit the Sport England website here.

 Criteria for Funding